zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/service.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}Only applies to Service Type: LoadBalancer LoadBalancer will get created with the IP specified in this field.
+    <dd>Only applies to Service Type: LoadBalancer LoadBalancer will get created with the IP specified in this field.
 This feature depends on whether the underlying cloud-provider supports specifying the loadBalancerIP when a load balancer is created.
-This field will be ignored if the cloud-provider does not support the feature.{{% /md %}}</dd>
+This field will be ignored if the cloud-provider does not support the feature.</dd>

     <dt class="property-optional"
             title="Optional">